SublimeVentures/portal/README.md

 - onchain event - zapisuj tak czy inaczej
 - better maching system
 - callback
+- filter incoming transaction through signed of wallets
+- if someone is whale, should always return the all available allo left (getOfferAllocation())
+- guaranteed (either day before or smaller amount to book [select]) && reserveSpot() at  const totalAllocation && bookAllocation()
+- invest from UI - limits for nt

 ///REQUIREMENTS:
 - wallet cant be the same as last two investments